 - large businesses with multiple sites in a small geographic area, where each site generates large quantities of food waste

-- property owners and managers who control the waste and resource-recovery services to commercial or mixed residential and commercial premises.
+- property owners and managers who control the waste and resource recovery services to commercial or mixed residential and commercial premises.

 Examples of joint applications

-We encourage joint applications.
-Examples include:
+We welcome joint applications.
+Some examples include:

 - councils working together on regional solutions